namhyung/uftrace/doc/uftrace-graph.md

 :   Show all (user) events outside of user functions.

 \--tid=*TID*[,*TID*,...]
-:   Only print functions called by the given threads.
+:   Only print functions called by the given tasks.
 To see the list of
-    threads in the data file, you can use `uftrace report --threads` or `uftrace info`.
+    tasks in the data file, you can use `uftrace report --task` or `uftrace info`.
 This option can also be used more than once.

 \--demangle=*TYPE*